GoogleCloudPlatform/professional-services/application-development/helloworld-springboot-auth/README.md

 The [`app.yaml`][app-yaml] descriptor is used to describe URL dispatch and resource requirements.
 This example sets [`manual_scaling`][manual-scaling] to 1 to minimize possible costs.
-Dont change the manual scaling to anything other than 1 , unleess you refactoir to code to have a shared session store.
+Dont change the manual scaling to anything other than 1 , unless you refactor to code to have a shared session store.
 These settings should be revisited for production use.

 [app-yaml]: https://cloud.google.com/appengine/docs/flexible/java/configuring-your-app-with-app-yaml